How to make Southern Red Velvet Cake

 I love Red Velvet!

-I think the main reason I love it, it the color.
+I think the main reason I love it, is the color.

 I really love red.